What are direct drivers of a tech economy?

 - Make your community friendly to remote work.
 This can come in the form of policy, such as incentives either for companies to hire remotely in certain places or for workers to relocate to certain places.
 One example is Colorado’s Location Neutral Employment Incentive.
 Another strategy is to build out coworking spaces, which can be attractive to remote workers while increasing the density of local tech talent, increasing opportunities for knowledge spillover.

-The other elements of a digital ecosystem can only go so far unless residents have a real opportunity to hold technology jobs while living in the community.
-These jobs form the foundation of the digital economy and are integral in building and sustaining the workforce that will build tomorrow’s tech startups and innovations.
+The other elements of a tech ecosystem can only go so far unless residents have a real opportunity to hold technology jobs while living in the community.
+These jobs form the foundation of the tech economy and are integral in building and sustaining the workforce that will build tomorrow’s tech startups and innovations.

 To meet the Rural Innovation Network communities doing ecosystem building in small towns across the country, you can find a list here.